 In-person cash payments

 Some insurance companies still accept cash payments at their local offices.
-You’ll have to check with your insurance company to see if it accepts cash as a payment option.
-If your insurance company doesn’t take cash, you could purchase a money order or use a prepaid card instead.
+Ask your insurance company if it accepts cash as a payment option.
+If it doesn’t take cash, you could buy a money order or use a prepaid card instead.

 Do all car insurance companies accept checks?